falaqin/csv-mini-code/README.md

 bun install
 ```

-Create a dotEnv file by executing `touch .env` inside of the root project if you are using Unix system.
+Create a dotEnv file by executing `cp .env.example .env` inside of the root project if you are using Unix system, then run `php artisan key:generate`

 Run `php artisan migrate` to migrate all the required tables.